hvenables/credit-card/README.md

 #### Comments about build

 Credit Card Comparison was built using Handlebars to dynamically generate content.
 This was made responsive by using Bootstrap and also Sass.
-To improve cross browser compatablity i used normalize and also pre fixed and problematic css selectors with the correct pre fix.

-I thought about using Angularjs for this project but considered it to be to bulky for the page and chose a smaller framework in Handlebars to generate the content.
-I also could have retrived the data with a Angular Factory but chose Jquery for the same reason.
+I thought about using Angularjs for this project but considered it to be to bulky for the page and chose a smaller framework in Handlebars to generate the content dynamically.
+I also could have retrieved the data with a Angular Factory but chose Jquery for the same reason.

 ## How to build